mikeasilva/handbook-diff/markdown/32-repentance-and-membership-councils.md

 In these situations, a council is more likely to be necessary to help a member repent if he or she has violated temple covenants or if the sin was repetitive.

 See [32.6.1.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number22-p104#title_number22) for when a council is required.
 See [32.6.3.3](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=title_number33-p142#title_number33) if a member was involved in embezzlement of Church funds or property.
+See [32.6.3.4](/study/manual/general-handbook/32-repentance-and-membership-councils?lang=eng&id=p_tjMYV-p_tmjOi#p_tjMYV) for misuse of personal data.

 32.6.2.5